-On April 01, 1981, Gretzky broke Bobby Orr’s single-season record for assists, with his 103rd and 104th of the season, in a 4-4 Edmonton Oilers’ tie against the Colorado Rockies.
+On April 1, 1981, Gretzky broke Bobby Orr’s single-season record for assists, with his 103rd and 104th of the season, in a 4-4 Edmonton Oilers tie against the Colorado Rockies.
 Gretzky finished the season with a new NHL record of 109 assists.
-He and Orr remain the only two players to have 100 assists in a season in NHL history, but Gretzky did it 12 times in his career.
+He, Orr, and Mario Lemieux remain the only three players to have 100 assists in a season in NHL history, but Gretzky did it 12 times in his career.

 Odds & Ends